 Founder & CEO

 Diane Portnoy is founder and CEO of The Immigrant Learning Center, Inc. (ILC) in Malden, MA, located six miles north of Boston.
 Opened in November 1992, the not-for-profit organization’s mission gives immigrants a voice in three ways.
 The English Language Program provides free, year-round English classes to immigrant and refugee adults in Greater Boston to help them become successful workers, parents and community members.
-The Public Education Institute informs Americans about the economic and social contributions of immigrants in our society, and the Institute for Immigration Research, a joint venture with George Mason University, conducts research on the economic contributions of immigrants.
+The Public Education Institute informs Americans about immigrants and immigration in the United States, and the Institute for Immigration Research, a joint venture with George Mason University, conducts research on the economic contributions of immigrants.

 Her creative impulse to open a free school where adult immigrants can learn English stems from her own immigrant background as the daughter of Polish Holocaust survivors.
 As a toddler, Diane and her parents immigrated to the U.S. through Ellis Island shortly after the end of WWII.
 The family settled in Malden.
 She observed the difficulty her parents and other immigrants in her community experienced learning English and adjusting to a new country, culture and language.